 Buying Guides / Walking /

-Base Layers Buying Guide
+Base Layer Buying Guide

 Whether you are exercising in warm or cold conditions, the surface of your skin undergoes a number of changes.
 It can go from a hot, high intensity activity, into a cold stationary period, all the while producing heat, sweat vapour and being subject to forces such as friction and pressure.

-Base layers are an effective means of protecting your core temperature, helping to keep the surface of your skin dry and reducing friction and chafing; all of which can improve your comfort, enjoyment, performance and even your safety.
+So what is a base layer and what does it do?
+It’s the layer worn next to your skin that provides an effective means of protecting your core temperature, helping to keep the surface of your skin dry and reducing friction and chafing; all of which can improve your comfort, enjoyment, performance and even your safety.

 The materials used in the construction of base layers are integral to a number of factors including the intended activity, climate, duration and intensity.